I’ve primarily found myself sitting in one of a handful of rooms, passing the hours by mindlessly letting the time pass.

-It is 2 AM, and I am in a dark bedroom, in a home that is not mine.
-The walls are unfamiliar, as is the PlayStation controller in my hand.
-And for the first time in my life, I am experiencing a videogame.
+It is 2 AM in a dark bedroom, in a home that isn’t mine.
+For the first time in my life, I am experiencing a videogame.

 Dantooine is warm around this time of year.
 On the warmer months, Jedi often train out in the field, surrounded by nature.